Proven-Paradox/shaper-system/Handbook.md

 #### Prone
 Lying on the ground.
 Melee range attacks against Prone targets have Boon 5, while any attacks coming from beyond Short range are made at Bane 8.
 Moving a square while Prone costs a major action.
 You may fall Prone or stand up as a minor action.

+#### Provoked
+An opponent has demanded your attention.
+Any actions you take that affect opponents must include the creature that Provoked you, including any area of effect or curse effects.
+This may represent an opponent shouting insults to grab attention, minor mind control, jamming targeting systems, or other similar ways to demand attention in combat.

 #### Stagger
 Knocked silly.
 While Staggered, you lose your Minor action and have Bane 10.
 Unless a different duration is listed, Staggers only last one round (or six seconds outside of Initiative).